brightvibesrock/brightvibes/README.md

     - Core DevX Features: Self Service Application Delivery Pipeline
     - Infrastructure Provisioning: Self Service Infrastructure Pipeline

   - *Core Operations* is focused on reliability to address Technical Support, Incident Management, Production Change Management and Site Reliability Engineering (SRE).
 SRE will ensure that all production applications integrate with observability services and how to leverage prebuilt dashboards, logs, metrics, and traces to continuously monitor, detect and resolve problems.
-By coaching teams to adopt platform thinking and practices that better address technical debt, we can create a more responsive engineering culture and happier teams!</h3>
+By coaching teams to adopt platform thinking and practices that better address technical debt, we can create a more responsive engineering culture and happier teams!

  </div>
 ---